raphaelkieling/Nix/README.md

 </p>

 **Nix** is a library for create APIs fast.
-You need nothing to create a api.
+You need nothing to create an api.
 The reason to create this is the boring process to create a simple api, i need make this be simple.

 **IT'S FAST!!!**